EternalllZM/rtd-codz/docs/source/rules.rst

 - **Plutonium is only allowed if you own the game legally.**

 The Plutonium website links to illegal copies of the Call of Duty Zombies games and a launcher by which they serve private servers and other enhancements.
 You may not use that download or any other downloaded copies of the game other than Steam or a CD copy to use the Plutonium launcher.
-Plutonium itself is not piracy, the act of downloading the game via torrent client is committing piracy.
 If you do not legally own the game, do not LFG for it.

 .. warning::
     :ref:`If you obtained the game for free in any way outside of being legally gifted, you likely have committed piracy.`